 The most common and straight forward way to support your child, if you can afford to do so, is to gift an amount of money towards a deposit, which would be non-repayable.

-If you're not in a position to contribute to your child's deposit with a cash gift but you'd still like to help, our Family Mortgages provide an alternative way to help.
+If you're not in a position to contribute to your child's deposit with a cash gift but you'd still like to help, our Family Mortgages provide an alternative solution.

-Two savings accounts designed specifically to help your child save for their house deposit
+Two savings accounts designed specifically to help save for a deposit

 Unless you’ve already got your deposit you will need to start saving.
 The more the better, but you should aim to save at least 5% of the price of the property.
 If you can save 10% or more you're likely to get a better mortgage deal as you'll be borrowing much less.

 To help you save for your first home we have two specially designed savings accounts.
 Both offer really competitive interest rates and special terms for first time buyers.
 Take a look at our Help to Buy: ISA and our First Home Saver accounts.